One flashlight may not be as good as another when you're a professional driver.

 Here are some questions to help you determine which one is right for you:

-This photo at right shows various types of batteries.
+This photo here shows various types of batteries.

 Pen lights usually take "AA" batteries.